jessicazwang/moira/README.md

 <h1>MIT WebMoira list update scripting</h1>

 This quick script simulates a user manually adding individuals to a MIT mailman or moira mailing list.
+For Google Chrome only.

 <h3>To run:</h3>
  - Clone repo and navigate to folder